rust-lang/edition-guide/src/2018/transitioning/modules/path-clarity.md

   when placing submodules in a subdirectory.

-These may seem like arbitrary new rules when put this way, but the mental model is now singificantly simplified overall.
+These may seem like arbitrary new rules when put this way, but the mental model is now significantly simplified overall.
 Read on for more details!

 ## More details